usmanhalalit/pixie/README.md

 # Pixie Query Builder [![Build Status](https://travis-ci.org/usmanhalalit/pixie.png?branch=master)](https://travis-ci.org/usmanhalalit/pixie)
 A lightweight, expressive, framework agnostic query builder for PHP.
-It supports MySQL, SQLite and PostgreSQL.
-It takes care of query sanitization, table prefixing and many other things with a unified API.
-PHP 5.3 is required.
+Pixie supports MySQL, SQLite and PostgreSQL and it takes care of query sanitization, table prefixing and many other things with a unified API.
+At least PHP 5.3 is required.

 It has some advanced features like: